IBM/Ansible-Automation-Platform-L3/docs/Part 2/02 Deploy an AIX Partition.md

 - **wait_for**: Ensures that the virtual machine has had time to boot up and the SSH port to be opened before re-enabling prompts from the terminal.

 Before we get started with execution of the Playbook, open a Web browser on your local machine and navigate to the PowerVC GUI URL (in the first row of the Project Kit table), supplying your *userID* and *password* from the same table when prompted to log in.
 This will load a dashboard overview of your PowerVC infrastructure which details all that is transpiring under the covers.
-Keep this tab open, as we can use it to track the progress of our virtual machine deployment over time.
+Keep this tab open, as we can use it to track the progress of the virtual machine deployment.

 ![](_attachments/part2_figure3.png)